The Healing Effects of Lymphatic Drainage Massage

 Avoid heavy meals & alcohol: A light snack is best to keep you comfortable during the massage.

-Take a walk: Lymph flow improves with walking, deep breathing and stretching.
+Take a walk: Lymph flow improves with walking, deep breathing, and stretching.
 This will prepare your system for maximum benefit from the treatment.

 Communicate your needs: Let your therapist know about any areas of concern or discomfort.

-Create a calm environment: Dim the lights, close the curtains and play soft music to deepen relaxation.
+Create a calm environment: Dim the lights, close the curtains, and play soft music to deepen relaxation.

 Be prepared: The therapist will work on your tummy, as there are many lymph nodes in this area.

 Prepare your body and mind to make the experience more effective and enjoyable.
 It’s not a standalone detox.
 It works best in context, when the body is hydrated, nourished, and not overloaded.
-This is why we often recommend lymphatic drainage towards the end of a reset or detox period, not at the beginning.
+This is why I often recommend lymphatic drainage towards the end of a reset or detox period, not at the beginning.

 A lymphatic drainage massage is gentle stimulation for your system.
 Clients often leave a session saying,